 5. Garnish with fresh parsley and pomegranate seeds.

-The vegetarian winter stew is something that you can make from whatever left over vegetables you have over and is proof that you do not need meat in the dish as you will still get your daily load of protein and fiber from this vegetable only stew.
+This vegetarian winter stew is something that you can make from whatever left over vegetables you have and is proof that you do not need meat in the dish.
+You will still get your daily load of protein and fiber from this vegetable only stew!

 It contains soluble fiber which will lead to and improve your stool and promotes healthy bowel movements.
 Thus far, if you are having urinary incontinence symptoms, being bloated, or constipated may add to your incontinence so adding meals into your diet that contain a high source of fiber should only improve your healthy bowel movements.